16 Types of Ceilings to Elevate & Enhance Your Space

 A groin vault ceiling looks like four convex curves that intersect with each other in the center of the room.

 These elements are painted in the same color to give an intentionally unfinished look to your space.
+Installing types of track lighting here really can help bring out the industrial feel.

 Exposed ceilings, that create an industrial or warehouse style, look great in wide and open loft-like spaces.
 They are also cheaper than other ceiling types as you only need to spend money on painting.